Back To: MANAGEMENT

 Rights of Owners

-As discussed in the previous lecture, control and ownership are separate concepts in a business ventures.
+As discussed in the previous lecture, control and ownership are separate concepts in a business venture.
 Control, itself, is a right that may be bestowed unto owners.
 Control is generally determined by the type of entity and the position held in that entity.
 For example, a partner is assumed to have extensive control in a partnership, while a shareholder in a corporation is presumed to have little or no control over the organization.
 The issue of control is addressed further in our Startup Legal Resources Library.

 Ownership in a business entity generally entails two rights: